dsc-courses/dsc10-2023-fa/syllabus.md

 to real datasets from a variety of different disciplines.

 Prerequisites: None.
 This course is an introduction to data science with no prior background assumed beyond high school algebra.
+Make sure you are well-prepared by taking this pretest.
-If you are not planning on entering the DSC major/minor and have already taken a programming class and a statistics class, you may wish to take a more advanced course.
+If you are not planning on
+entering the DSC major/minor and have already taken a programming class and a statistics class, you may wish to take a more advanced course.
 If you are a DSC major/minor, DSC 10 is absolutely required, as later courses heavily reference